Obscene Publications Act 1959: Before 1959: The Early History of Obscenity Regulation

+1959: The Enactment of the Obscene Publications Act 1959

 In the 1950s, efforts started to attempt reform of the law.
 After the prosecution of several notable publishers, the Society of Authors formed a committee (with Norman St John-Stevas as legal advisor) to recommend reform of the existing law, submitting their proposals and a draft bill to the Home Office in February 1955.
 Instead of the wholesale reform that the Society hoped for, the government chose limited reform through the Children and Young Persons (Harmful Publications) Act 1955, dealing with horror comics, which kept the Hicklin test but required that the work as a whole be examined.
 The Society and sympathetic Members of Parliament then attempted to introduce a Private Member's Bill, but this was quashed by the ensuing general election.
 Another Private Member's Bill was introduced, successfully, in March 1957 and sent to a committee.
 Comprising censors and reformers, the committee made mixed recommendations, both conservative (further powers of search and seizure for the police) and liberal (the use of expert evidence attesting to the work's artistic merit).

 The committee's proposals were published in March 1958, and a new bill was introduced under the Ten Minute Rule, failing to gain the requisite support.
 After A. P. Herbert stood for Parliament on a platform of obscenity reform, the Home Office had a change of heart and introduced a new bill through Roy Jenkins in 1959, a compromise between the aims of the campaigners and the goals of the Home Office.
 It was introduced to the House of Lords by Lord Birkett, received royal assent on 29 July 1959, and came into force on 29 August 1959 as the Obscene Publications Act 1959.

-Act
+Similar laws were also introduced in other countries.
+As early as 1942, Switzerland passed its first nationwide criminal code, which contained provisions against so-called “obscene literature.”
+In West Germany, a corresponding law followed in 1953 after long and controversial debates.
+Similar to Austria with its Pornography Act, political support came primarily from conservative circles and the Catholic Church, which saw the law as a means of combating the supposed moral decline after the Nazi era.
+However, the resurgent interest in obscenity regulations was not a purely German-speaking phenomenon, as France passed a law in 1949 to control youth-related publications.

+Provisions

+The act is relatively short, divided into 5 sections, the fifth covering the extent of the act and its commencement date.